SickChill/sickchill/readme.md

 ## Dependencies

-To run Sick Beard from source you will need Python 2.6+ and Cheetah 2.1.0+.
+To run SickRage from source you will need Python 2.6+ and Cheetah 2.1.0+.

 ## Bugs

-If you find a bug please report [here][githubissues] on Github.
+If you find a bug please report [here][githubissues] on Github or at our forums http://www.sickrage.tv.
 Verify that it hasn't already been submitted and then [log a new bug][githubnewissue].
 Be sure to provide a sickrage log in debug mode where is the error evidence or it'll never get fixed.